 Regardless of the method you’ve selected, there are many factors you need to consider.
 Not only will these factors guide your choice, but they will also help you consider making the necessary changes along the way.

 Both outdoor and indoor cultivation require that you incur a staging price.
 For indoor cultivation, it starts with securing a growing space.
 There are a few indoor enclosures you can purchase online.
-Since the equipment you need for both types of setup are a bit different, you should consider the price before selecting one.
+Since the equipment you need for both types of setups is a bit different, you should consider the price before selecting one.
 Indoor lighting and humidity control systems might also be needed.
 You might also need to erect a support shed as your plants transition into the flowering stage in outdoor cultivation.
 A good price estimate consideration will go a long way in helping you arrive at the best decision.

-2. Climate Conditions
+2. Climate conditions

 Get a better understanding of the climate in your city before you choose a method of cultivation.
 Indoor cultivation might be appropriate if the prevailing climate conditions can severely affect the productivity of your plant.
 You will want to consider this if you live in arid regions or areas with a long period of winter in a year.
-However, it is possible to grow your cannabis strain outdoor in the winter if you know a few tips on growing cannabis in cold temperatures.
+However, it is possible to grow your cannabis strain outdoors in the winter if you know a few tips on growing cannabis in cold temperatures.
 You might need the expertise of a plant scientist to help you review the influence of climate on plants grown in your region.

 How well does your selected cannabis strain perform under both indoor and outdoor growing conditions?
 How tall can it grow?
 Answering this question will help you understand if your plant will be better outside or in an enclosed space.
-There are many cannabis strains that give better harvest returns when planted outdoor.
+There are many cannabis strains that give better harvest returns when planted outdoors.
 However, many others also flourish in enclosed spaces.
 You should make inquiries about how the cultivation method affects your cannabis strain before making a purchase.

 If you have considered these three factors but are still unsure whether to plant your cannabis outside or in an enclosed space, then you need to compare the pros and cons of both methods.
 We have carefully compared both methods, presenting to you an indoor versus outdoor cannabis cultivation comparison.